In consultation with the IUPAC-IUBMB Joint Commission on Biochemical Nomenclature (JCBN)

 Proposals for new entries to the Enzyme List and revisions of previously published entries are available from the following file:

-New Enzymes (last batch added May 2013)Suggestions and comments should be made to Dr Andrew McDonald (Department of Biochemistry, Trinity College Dublin, Dublin 2, Ireland)
+New Enzymes (last batch added March 2016)Suggestions and comments should be made to Dr Andrew McDonald (Department of Biochemistry, Trinity College Dublin, Dublin 2, Ireland)

 Criteria for inclusion